This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 La Trobe University’s Commitment

-(6) Behaviour relating to discrimination, harassment, bullying/hazing, vilification, victimisation, violence and other forms of unacceptable behaviour is not tolerated or accepted at La Trobe University, and in many instances, is against the law.
+(6) Behaviour relating to discrimination, harassment, bullying/hazing, vilification, victimisation, violence and other forms of unacceptable behaviour that impacts adversely on the wellbeing of students or staff is not tolerated or accepted at La Trobe University, and in many instances, is against the law.

 (7) La Trobe University is committed to:

-- Providing an environment that is free from unacceptable behaviour as deemed by La Trobe University;
+- Providing an environment that is free from unacceptable behaviour that impacts adversely on the wellbeing of students or staff as deemed by La Trobe University;

 - Taking all reasonable steps to ensure everyone is treated in accordance with our values and our policies/procedures;